Skip to main content

 Appcircle will start building your application with the selected workflow whenever you perform a push with certain tags to your Git repository.
 Your project will be built automatically only if the push has the tags you specify or you can specify a wildcard tag to build all tagged pushes.

 This allows build scenarios like building only specific pushes that has the "release" in the tag.
-This trigger will use tag's branch config when the workflow starts.
-However, you may override the config by choosing Fallback Config.

 Skipping a workflow